krsnkkv/krsnkkv/README.md

 #### Social Media Manager - UoBD Space Society 📱:
 - The UOBD Space Society is a dedicated society that fosters a passion to innovation and space exploration.
 - My main focus is promoting events our events and initiatives, creating engaging content to inform and support our community across our social media platforms.

+#### Initial Branding and Marketing - ESSA 🌙:
+- An student based organization that focuses on connecting youth interested in space and technology, was the in charge of the initial marketing and branding for ESSA.
+- Also, managed a small team for content creation and design development during the initial development and setting of the organization.

 ## Skills and Projects 💡: